richard-john/AffordanceTheoryPapers/README.md

 * **[Social Affordances](https://philarchive.org/archive/CARSA-13)** (2020) *Carvalho, E.*

 ## Formalizing

+Describing an affordance through formal and mathematical methods.

 * **Formalizing Affordance** (2002) *Steedman, M.*
 * **To Afford or Not to Afford: A New Formalizatino of Affordances Toward Affordance-Based Robot Control** (2007) *Sahin, E. et al.*
 * **Gibsonian Affordances for Roboticists** (2007) *Chemero, A. & Turvey, M.*
 * **Affordances in Situation Theory** (2013) *Lenarcic, A.*
 * **A Formal Representation of Affordances as Reciprocal Dispositions** (2018) *Toyoshima, F. & Barton, A.*

-## Related Ecological / Enactive Psychology Papers
+## Key Ecological / Enactive Psychology Papers

+A selection of key papers spanning the ecological and enactive debates.

 * **Direct Perception** (1981) *Michaels, C. & Carello, C.*
 * **Ecological Laws of Perceiving and Action: In Reply to Fodor and Pvlyshyn** (1981) *Shaw, R. & Mace, W.*
 * **Information, Perception and Action** (2000) *Michaels, C.*